react-cosmos/react-cosmos/docs/next.md

 You can import both Server and Client components in your fixtures, which run on the server by default.
 You can also add the `'use client'` directive to a fixture module (or decorator) if you want use Hooks inside it.

+### Limitations

+- Only single function fixtures can be exported from a fixture module with the `'use client'` descriptor.
+That's because Client fixture modules are passed _as is_ to the Server render tree and their exports are expected to be component types by design.
+While other fixture formats (React Node exports or multi fixture exports) cannot be used in Client fixtures, all Cosmos fixture formats as supported in Server fixtures.

 ## Static exports

 The `cosmos-export` command creates a static export of the Cosmos UI shell, which expects a corresponding static Renderer to connect with.
 Generating the complete export requires stringing a few simple commands together: